-We present three fully data-driven and physics-constrained methods for nonlinear material modeling: CANNS, ICNNS, and NODES.
+We present three fully data-driven and physics-constrained methods for nonlinear material modeling: CANNs, ICNNs, and NODEs.
 The methods capture hyperelastic material response perfectly on benchmark datasets of rubber and skin under three different loading cases.
 Evaluating their capacity to extrapolate, their efficiency, and the regularity of their second derivatives, we conclude that even though the methods have different features, they all have comparable low errors which decay with parameter and model complexity, have smooth second derivatives, and have some capacity to extrapolate.
-In summary, these methods hold the key for high-fidelity modeling of arbitrary material behavior without the need to select closed-form expressions.
+In summary, these methods are suitable for highfidelity modeling of arbitrary material behavior without the need to select closed-form expressions.
 Code and data are available with this submission and we are confident that these resources complement our detailed analysis and will favor the ongoing development and refinement of data-driven computational mechanics.

-Acknowledgements

-This work was supported by the National Institute of Arthritis and Musculoskeletal and Skin Diseases, National Institutes of Health, United States under award R01AR074525.
+Acknowledgements This work was supported by the National Institute of Arthritis and Musculoskeletal and Skin Diseases, National Institutes of Health, United States under award R01AR074525.